cohuebn/topic-stream/README.md

 - [TopicStream.FunctionalTests](./TopicStream.FunctionalTests/): These are functional tests to test a deployed instance of the application end-to-end.
 They connect to an actual deployed instance in AWS
 - [TopicStream.Functions](./TopicStream.Functions/): This is the source code run by Lambdas within the TopicStream system
+- [TopicStream.Functions.UnitTests](./TopicStream.Functions.UnitTests/): These are unit tests of Lambda function code
 - [TopicStream.Infrastructure](./TopicStream.Infrastructure/): This project is responsible for managing/deploying the infrastructure used to run the TopicStream system into AWS

 ### Deploying to AWS